theothermmd/theothermmd/README.md

 ## Hello.
 I hope you are well.
 I am Mohammad Reza.
-I am a full stack developer, it doesn't matter much in what language I implement my future program, but I am more comfortable with Python and JavaScript.
+I am a full stack developer.
+I sometimes write on my Telegram channel and I also love presenting on different topics and trying to pass on what I learn to others.
+The languages ​​I code with the most are Python and JavaScript, but it doesn't really matter what we code with.
+You know?

 ## 🎈 My Recent OpenSource Projects
 Curious about what I’ve been up to lately?
 Here are a few of my latest creations. from things you didn’t know you needed to tools that make your life easier.